 - Permanent Policy: Even if an individual is constantly changing jobs, their coverage and premiums will stay the same.
 This makes it easy to sign up once and enjoy coverage no matter what.

-According to the Life Insurance Marketing and Research Association (LIMRA), there are more people with life insurance than disability.
+According to the Life Insurance Marketing and Research Association (LIMRA), there are more people with life insurance than with disabilities.
 However, the need for disability reigns over life insurance.

 For example, an individual in their 20’s has a 1-in-4 chance of becoming disabled before retiring.
 However, the probability of a man or woman in their 20’s dying before the age of 65 is 1 in 6 and 1 in 9, respectively.